How To Build An AI Chatbot: A Comprehensive Guide

 Large Language Models

-Large Language model is a type of AI program that allows your chatbot to recognize and generate text.
-They are built on Machine Learning – specifically, on a type of a neural network called a transformer model.
+LLMs are built through machine learning – specifically, by training a type of a neural network called a transformer model.
 These models use self-attention mechanisms to weigh the importance of different words in a sentence, which allows them to understand context better and generate useful text.
 Most LLMs are trained on an extremely large amount of data that was gathered from the internet.

-Large Language Models are capable of performing all NLP tasks, such as tokenization and part-of-speech tagging, and are considered an advanced type of an NLP model.
+LLMs are capable of performing all NLP tasks, such as tokenization and part-of-speech tagging, and are considered an advanced type of an NLP model.
+They are also adaptable and can be used for a variety of apps that previously relied on specialized NLP models.

-LLMs are adaptable and can be used for a variety of apps that previously relied on specialized NLP models – which is why they are now commonly used for AI-based enterprise chatbots.
+This makes LLMs an ideal solution for AI-based enterprise chatbots.
 The main benefit of using LLM for chatbots is time and money – an LLM provides an already-trained language model that can be fine-tuned for particular tasks and integrated with a custom knowledge base to retrieve company-specific data.

 This eliminates an initial step of training a language model from scratch – a costly and lengthy process that is unnecessary for the level of complexity of most chatbots.